toukaclips/robloxoutfitfinder/README.md

 # robloxoutfitfinder
 Find Roblox saved outfits from users via UserID.

-## Description
+## Overview
-A simple tool that retrieves all saved Roblox outfits from any user using their Roblox UserID.
+**robloxoutfitfinder** is a terminal-based Python tool that allows you to retrieve all saved Roblox outfits from any user by entering their **Roblox UserID**.
-Editable outfits are automatically filtered and saved into `ids.txt`.

-## Features
+It communicates with official Roblox API endpoints to fetch outfit data, filters out only the **editable (owned)** outfits, and saves everything neatly into an `ids.txt` file.

+The program includes smooth terminal animations such as color gradients, typewriter effects, and a modern UI feel to make scraping Roblox outfits fun, clean, and visually appealing.

+---

+## What the Tool Does
+- Connects to Roblox APIs using the provided UserID
+- Fetches:
+  - the Roblox username
-- Fetch outfits from any Roblox user
+  - all saved outfits
-- Shows @username [UserID]
-- Saves editable outfits as `id -- name`
+  - the user's editable outfits (their own saved presets)
-- Gradient & typewriter animations
-- Auto-restart after each run

-## Usage
-1. Run the script
-2. Enter a Roblox UserID
-3. Editable outfits are saved in `ids.txt`
+- Displays all actions in animated color-gradient text:
+  - Pink→Blue title banner
+  - Green→White status messages
+  - Typewriter input prompts
+- Shows live progress such as: